HaneenIbrahem/Mastering-JavaScript-in-20-Days/Day1.md

 1. All the p elements:
    document.getElementByTagName("p")
 2. The text "X":
-   document.querySelector("#p1-sympol").textContent
-   document.getElementById("p1-sympol").textContent
+   document.querySelector("#p1-sympol").textContent;
+   document.getElementById("p1-sympol").textContent;
-3. The number of the squares in the board: /n document.querySelectorAll(".square").length
+3. The number of the squares in the board: document.querySelectorAll(".square").length;
-4. The text "A game you know": /n document.querySelector("h2").textContent
+4. The text "A game you know": document.querySelector("h2").textContent;
+##
 Editing the DOM with JS:
 - textContent: eg: document.getElementById("player1")
 - append: add on the text